mikich-k2v/K2View-Academy/articles/34_JMX_statistics/02_JMX_infoformat.md

 The following statistics are displayed.
 #### Processes

-This section displays statistics about the **Loading phase** of each component running in the current sessions:
+This section displays statistics about the **Loading phase** of each component running in the current session:

 ``` Fabric Launch Sequence ```